Skip to main content

 // Orchestrator: Connects the pieces without implementing them

-// This is the "glue" code.
+// This serves as the "glue" code.

 async function getFormattedUserDataGood(): Promise<FormattedUser[]> {